wp-plugins/easy-testimonials/readme.txt

 5. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.5.6 =
+* Feature: Adds option to output Mystery Man avatar, if no other image is available.
+* Minor Fix: Address CSS issue with sliding testimonials.

 = 1.5.5.2 =
 * Pro Feature: Adds Support for more Cycle2 Transitions.